andy-bower/babyutils/README.md

-# Baby assembler and simulator
+# Baby assembler, simulator and disassembler

 This is an assembler and simulator for the Manchester Baby.